zippycup/hashicorp_vault_config/README.md

 ## Description

-Hashicorp has an api to configure vault but the configuration is not fully json compatible.
+Hashicorp has an api to configure vault but the configuration can only pass a key/value pair.
 This util will attempt to make it easier to configuration and maintain.
-This utility come out of the frustrations of poor documentation and lack valid examples from Hashicorp.

 ## References
 * https://www.hashicorp.com/blog/codifying-vault-policies-and-configuration